MS24-00599/MS24-00599/README.md

 ## Usage

 1. Clone the repository
-2. Prepare the dataset using the outlined balanced sampling approach
+2. Prepare the dataset as a pandas dataframe containing text (input), target (output), and group indicator.
-3. Train the model with the scripts provided in the `src/` directory
+3. Fit the model with the scripts provided in the `code/example_fit_data.ipynb` directory.

-Detailed instructions for data formatting and model training are provided in the `src/` directory.
+An example of the fitting process with a small synthetic dataset is in code/run_small_synthetic_check.ipynb